-Common sources for plant protein powders, include pea, brown rice, soy, hemp, quinoa, and a number of seeds, including pumpkin and chia.
+Common sources for plant protein powders include pea, brown rice, soy, hemp, quinoa, and a number of seeds, including pumpkin and chia.

-The minor “issue” with plant protein powders is that they may not offer a complete source of protein as not all plants contains sufficient levels of all the EAAs.
+The minor “issue” with plant protein powders is that they may not offer a complete source of protein as not all plants contain sufficient levels of all the EAAs.
 Brown rice for example is an incomplete protein, but quinoa, pea, and soy are all considered complete proteins.

-For this reason, if you’re interested in purchasing a plant protein powder, it’s generally a good idea to purchase one that contains a variety of plant-based proteins, so that you can ensure you’re getting a complete EAA profile to support protein synthesis, muscle growth and recovery.
+For this reason, if you’re interested in purchasing a plant protein powder, it’s generally a good idea to purchase one that contains a variety of plant-based proteins, so that you can ensure you’re getting a complete EAA profile to support protein synthesis, muscle growth, and recovery.